In Australia, credit reporting is regulated by:

 • part IIIA Privacy Act 1988 (Cth) (“PA 1988”);

 • the Privacy Regulation 2013 (Cth) (“Privacy Regulation”);

-On 12 March 2014, Australia began the transition to a comprehensive credit-reporting regime with the commencement of the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth).
-This regime aims to capture consumers’ entire credit repayment history on their credit files rather than only negative information (e.g. when they default).
+Australia’s credit-reporting regime aims to capture consumers’ entire credit repayment history on their credit files rather than only negative information (e.g. when they default).